 What is design thinking?

 Design thinking is a proven, repeatable process for problem-solving, creativity, and innovation.

 Also referred to as human-centered design, design thinking is a framework comprised of a series of steps and associated methods, and it is accompanied by core mindsets.

 It helps teams approach problems with the end-user in mind.
 It involves developing empathy for museum visitors, discovering opportunities, generating user-centered solutions, and building and testing prototypes.

 Why does this matter for museums?

 Museum visitors increasingly expect programs, services, and experiences that are intuitive, responsive, and well-designed.
-The design thinking process can transform the way a museum or cultural institution develops digital or analog products, visitor experiences, and services by giving staff the analytical, creative, and intuitive techniques and tools to frame and solve multifaceted problems.
+The design thinking process can transform the way a museum or cultural institution develops digital or analog products, visitor experiences, and services by giving staff the analytical, creative, and intuitive techniques and tools to develop visitor-centered offerings.

 Design thinking is a close cousin to many other user-centered methodologies, and shares many traits—such as an emphasis on iteration and testing—with the Agile and Lean methodologies.
 It’s a complement to evaluation and quantitative research, and provides the human stories and insights behind user data.